boxyhq/website/docs/jackson/deploy.md

 ### With Docker

-The docker container can be found at [boxyhq/jackson](https://hub.docker.com/r/boxyhq/jackson/tags).
+The docker container can be found at [Docker Hub](https://hub.docker.com/r/boxyhq/jackson/tags).
 It is preferable to use a specific version instead of the `latest` tag.
+You can verify the container image, please refer [here](container-signing.md) for more details.

 ```bash
 docker run \